verida/blockchain-research/primary-blockchain/overview.md

 - Starknet
 - Ronin

-## Outcome
+## Initial research

+### Evaluate blockchain options

-A table of short-listed projects with an explanation of how the project stacks up for each key requirement and other consideration.
+Prepare a table of short-listed chains with an explanation of how the chain stacks up for each key requirement and any other considerations.

+### Proof of concept

+Develop a proof of concept (similar to the NEAR PoC) for the leading blockchain option that validates the assumptions made.